On this page, find resources for:

 - Wellness Chair Massages

 What is Stress Reduction Meditation?

 Stress Reduction Meditation is a FREE, 30-minute (generally 12:15 to 12:45 p.m.) guided meditation.
 Sessions occur each week during the regular school year.

 Who takes Stress Reduction Meditation?

-All students, faculty, staff and their families are welcome and no previous experience with meditation is necessary.
+All students, faculty, staff, and their families are welcome.
+No previous experience with meditation is necessary.

 Who teaches Stress Reduction Meditation?

 This program is free of charge.
 There is no need to register; you can simply attend a session.
 For more information, contact Lynn Rossy, Ph.D. at RossyL@umsystem.edu.

 Mindfulness-based Stress Reduction is a class designed to help change your relationship with stress and begin to live a more conscious life in order to make choices and engage in behaviors that increase your vitality, effectiveness, and happiness.Visit the Mindfulness-Based Stress Reduction webpage for more information about this class.

 Research shows the positive effects of massage therapy on job performance and mental alertness, resulting in improved accuracy and reduced stress-induced illnesses.
 Anyone who has ever sat behind a desk all day will recognize the symptoms of workplace fatigue.
 Sitting in a massage chair opens up the back muscles, relieves strain on the neck, and provides a gentle break for eyes usually glued to a computer monitor.
 Even 15 minutes of massage to the neck, back, arms, and hands can increase circulation, boost energy levels, and help keep the body injury-free.